Dmitry Orlov (ice hockey): Boston Bruins

-While in his final year under contract with the Capitals in the 2022–23 season and contributing with 19 points in 43 regular season games, Orlov's 14-year tenure within the Capitals ended as he and Garnet Hathaway were traded on 23 February 2023 to the league-leading Boston Bruins in exchange for Craig Smith, a 2023 first-round pick, a 2025 second-round pick and a 2024 third-round pick.
+While in his final year under contract with the Capitals in the 2022–23 season and contributing with 19 points in 43 regular season games, Orlov's 14-year tenure within the Capitals ended as he was traded to Minnesota and after the Wild retained part of his salary he was then sent to the league-leading Boston Bruins on 23 February 2023.
+Teammate Garnet Hathaway was traded in a separate trade on the same day in exchange for Craig Smith, a 2023 first-round pick, a 2025 second-round pick and a 2024 third-round pick.
 Orlov made his debut with the Bruins on 25 February, against the Vancouver Canucks, recorded two assists against the Edmonton Oilers on 27 February, and scored his first two goals as a Bruin in the following night's game against the Calgary Flames.
 In Orlov's first four games with the Bruins he tallied eight points, including back-to-back three-point games, making him the first Bruin to do so since Zdeno Chára in 2011.
 Orlov's scoring burst in his first games as a Bruin led him to be named the NHL's First Star of the Week on March 6.
 On March 11, he became the fastest defenseman to reach ten points in Bruins history, doing so in just seven games with the club.

+Carolina Hurricanes

+In the following off-season, having left the Bruins as a free agent, Orlov was signed to a two-year $15.5 million contract with the Carolina Hurricanes on 1 July 2023.

+San Jose Sharks

+Following the expiration of his contract with Carolina, Orlov signed a two-year, $13 million contract with the San Jose Sharks on 3 July 2025.